 There are options for cancer prevention and early detection.
-The following are general guidelines for individuals who have a BMPR1A pathogenic variant.
+The following are general guidelines for individuals who have an FH pathogenic variant.
 These guidelines are evolving and are not specific to any one individual.
+A referral to an appropriate specialist may be considered.
+For more information, see the "Additional resources" section on page 4.
 Each individual's gender, age, medical history, family history, quality of life goals, reproductive desires, general health status, and other medical information should be taken into account when developing a medical management plan.